Our Beliefs & Practices

 The Lord's Table is the central focus of worship in the Christian Church, explaining the use of a chalice as the church's official logo.
 Since one of the goals of the Disciples of Christ is to foster Christian unity, communion is open to all Christians.
 The Christian Church practices communion weekly.

-Worship Service - Christian Church services are similar to those of other mainline Protestant churches.
-There is singing of hymns, responsive readings, recitation of the Lord's Prayer, Scripture readings, a sermon, an offering, communion service, and a closing hymn.
+Worship at a Christian Church service are similar to those of other mainline Protestant churches.
+There is singing of hymns, prayer, a children's message, Scripture readings, a sermon, an offering, communion service, and a closing hymn.

-To learn more about Disciples of Christ beliefs, visit the official Christian Church (Disciples of Christ) Website.
+To learn more about Disciples of Christ beliefs, visit Christian Church (Disciples of Christ).